The teachers take the summer off.

 We heard about the “fabulous” Sunday market from a few different sources.

 Santo Domingo is the biggest church in Oaxaca, and seems to be where everything happens.
-The grounds take up four square blocks, and consist of the church, the ex-convent (which is now a huge museum), the botanical gardens, and the … […]
+The grounds take up four square blocks, and consist of the church, the ex-convent (which is now a huge museum), the botanical gardens, and the buildings at the entrance to the gardens, at least part of which is a library. […]